marcobonici/marcobonici.github.io/blog/autodiff.md

 | $w_1$     | $0$    |
 | $w_2$     | $0$    |
 | $w_3$     | $0$    |
-This was an easy one: basically, we simply add to define three variables, corresponding to the three inputs.
+This was an easy one: basically, we simply had to define three variables, corresponding to the three inputs.
 Let's move forward!

 ```julia:forwardpass_2